Romans Series Overview - Intro and 'Are There Two Evangels?'

 The promise given to Abraham, and the covenant contracted with Israel, is cast away, according to Paul.
 I don’t see Peter telling the Israelites that they are cast away!
 Could there, perchance, be something that the largest religion on the planet is missing?
 Could God, perchance, have a better plan than man’s derivations?

 Many have written entire books about these differences.
-Heck, I myself am about to embark on a long journey Some have tried to reconcile them.
-Others have accepted their differences.
+Heck, I myself am about to embark on a long journey where I will be clarifying many of these noticeable contrasts.
+Most of Christendom has tried to reconcile them.
+Many others have accepted their differences.
 Some use them to proclaim that Scripture is inconsistent.
-But few seem to grasp the vitality of these differences, and even fewer proclaim them anymore.
-Yet they are ever-present, and trying to join these differences together require a radical shift, changing words to fit new meanings, “spiritualizing” phrases, and most egregiously, mixing different phrases written years apart from each other (in some cases, we’re talking over 1500 years) in order to form a new teaching.
+But few seem to grasp, not simply the logic, but the vitality of these differences, and even fewer proclaim them anymore.
+Yet they are ever-present, and trying to join these differences together would require a radical shift, changing words to fit new meanings, “spiritualizing” difficult phrases, and most egregiously, mixing different phrases written years apart from each other (in some cases, we’re talking over 1500 years) in order to form new teachings.

 Many nations will come and say: Come, and let us ascend to the